2BSDE with uncertain horizon and application to stochastic control in erratic environments: Mathematical framework and Definitions

-and $\gamma(t, u) = \gamma(u,u) \ind_{t\geq u}$ is independent of $\mathbb P$. \end{hypothesis} \textbf{Examples.} \begin{enumerate} \item $\mathcal P_0$ is composed of equivalent probability measures (absolutely continuous with respect to a reference measure, admitting a Radon-Nikodym derivative).
+\textbf{Examples.} \begin{enumerate} \item $\mathcal P_0$ is composed of equivalent probability measures (absolutely continuous with respect to a reference measure, admitting a Radon-Nikodym derivative).
 Inspired by the weak formulation of stochastic control, where only the drift is controlled and not the volatility, we define an initial probability measure $\mathbb P^0$ under which and $\mathcal P_0$ is composed by all the probability $\mathbb P^\alpha$ such that such that $\mathbb E^0[Z_T]=1$.
 Thus,